payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 }
 ```

+For prior AO-RL simulation work that informed this environment design, please also see the related publication by the authors in *Photonics* (2023).

 ---

 ## Acknowledgments

 This work was supported in part by the **Natural Sciences and Engineering Research Council of Canada (NSERC)** and the **National Research Council Canada (NRC)**.